 In The Media

-Tim Bath is a partner and Managing Director and serves as Head of PJ SOLOMON’s Infrastructure Advisory Group.
+Tim Bath is a Managing Director and serves as Head of PJ SOLOMON’s Infrastructure Advisory Group.
 He joined the firm in 2016.

 A leading advisor to clients across the European and North American infrastructure markets, Mr. Bath has more than 15 years of experience in providing strategic and financial advisory services on some of the sector’s most high-profile and historic projects.
 With a specialization in transportation infrastructure, his combined transaction value of roughly $30 billion includes advising on buy and sell-side mergers and acquisitions, project and leveraged financings, private placements and restructurings for private equity, infrastructure funds, corporate and municipal clients.